 \section{Abstract}

-We study mechanisms for reopening economic activities that explore the trade off between containing the spread of COVID-19 and maximizing economic impact.
-This is of current importance as many organizations (such as universities and large businesses), cities, and states are formulating reopening strategies.
+We study scheduling mechanisms that explore the trade-off between containing the spread of COVID-19 and resuming in-person activity in organizations.
+We analyze the trade-offs achievable through our mechanisms via simulation and mathematical analysis.

-Our mechanisms, referred to as \emph{group scheduling}, are based on partitioning the population (randomly) into groups and scheduling each group on appropriate days with possible gaps (when no one is working and all are quarantined).
+Our mechanisms, referred to as \emph{group scheduling}, are based on partitioning the population \emph{randomly} into groups and scheduling each group on appropriate days with possible gaps (when no one is working and all are quarantined).
 Each group interacts with no other group and, importantly, any person who is symptomatic in a group is quarantined.
-Specifically, our mechanisms are characterized by three parameters $(g,d,t)$, where $g$ is the number of groups, $d$ is the number of days a group is continuously scheduled, and $t$ is the gap between cycles.
+Specifically, our mechanisms are characterized by three parameters $g$, the number of groups, $d$, the number of days a group is continuously scheduled, and $t$, the gap between cycles.

-We show that our mechanisms effectively trade off economic activity for more effective control of the COVID-19 virus.
-In particular, we show that the $(2,5,0)$ mechanism, which partitions the population into two groups that alternatively work for five days each, flatlines the number of COVID-19 cases quite effectively, while still maintaining economic activity at 70\% of pre-COVID-19 level.
-We also study mechanisms such as $(2,3,2)$ and $(3,3,0) achieve even more aggressive control of the virus at the cost of a somewhat lower economic output (about 50\%).
-Depending on the disease spread, one can use an appropriate mechanism that achieves a desired control of the virus; these could be applicable in situations when the disease spread is more rampant in the population.
+We show that our mechanisms effectively trade-off in-person activity for more effective control of the COVID-19 virus spread.
+In particular, we show that the $(2,5,0)$ mechanism, which partitions the population into two groups that alternatively work in-person for five days each, flatlines the number of COVID-19 cases quite effectively, while still maintaining in-person activity at 70\% of pre-COVID-19 level.
+Mechanisms such as (2,3,2) and (3,3,0) achieve even more aggressive control of the virus at the cost of a somewhat lower in-person activity (about 50\%).
+Depending on the disease spread, one can use an appropriate mechanism that achieves a desired control of the virus at a certain level of in-person activity.
 We demonstrate the efficacy of our mechanisms by theoretical analysis and extensive experimental simulations on various epidemiological models based on real-world data.

-Our mechanisms prove beneficial just by regulating human interactions.
-Moreover, our results show that if the disease transmission (reproductive) rate is made lower by following social distancing, mask wearing, and other public health guidelines, it can further increase the efficacy of our mechanisms.